Concordium/concordium-dapp-examples/sponsoredTransactions/frontend/README.md

 -   Compute the message of a sponsored updateOperator transaction => Sign it with the wallet => Submit the signature and some input parameters to the `/submitUpdateOperator` backend endpoint.
 -   Mint an NFT to your wallet => Compute the message of a sponsored transfer transaction => Sign it with the wallet => Submit the signature and some input parameters to the `/submitTransfer` backend endpoint.

 The backend creates a sponsored transaction and submits it to the `permit` function in the smart contract {index: SPONSORED_TX_CONTRACT_INDEX, subindex: 0}.
 You can look up the SPONSORED_TX_CONTRACT_INDEX in the `./src/constants.ts` file.
-The backend returns the transaction hash to the front-end.
+The backend returns the transaction hash to the frontend.

-Note: Use the same smart contract index for the front-end and back-end.
-In other words, use the SPONSORED_TX_CONTRACT_INDEX from the `./src/constants.ts` file (front-end folder) when starting the back-end server.
+Note: Use the same smart contract index for the frontend and backend.
+In other words, use the SPONSORED_TX_CONTRACT_INDEX from the `./src/constants.ts` file (frontend folder) when starting the backend server.

 Note:
 The smart contract {index: SPONSORED_TX_CONTRACT_INDEX, subindex: 0} can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs).